 The day after my last birth control pill, I began the injectable medications.
 This went on for 10 days before “triggering” to prepare for the retrieval of my eggs.
 My egg retrieval took place 36-hours after triggering.

 I was prescribed follicle-stimulating hormones (FSH) to help my ovaries produce more eggs than what is produced during a normal cycle.
 The FSH injectable medications included Follistim 900 and Menopur.
 For the first six (6) days of my IVF cycle, I had to self-administer 225 units of Follistim along with 150 IUs of Menopur.
-Both were injected subcutaneously in my abdomen.
+Both were injected subcutaneously into my abdomen.
 I find these to be the easiest injections to do myself.
 My husband is squeamish so he didn’t assist with any injections.

 On days 7 and 8 of “stimming”, my RE increased my dosage of Menopur from 150 IUs to 225 IUs, while the dosage of Follistim remained the same, and she also added 0.25 mg of Ganirelix into the mix as well.
 The Ganirelix was injected twice a day.
 On day 9, my RE again increased my dosage of Menopur from 225 IUs to 300 IUS.
 My Follistim and Ganirelix dosages remained the same.
 Day 9 was also my last day of FSH medications, and then I would administer my last dosage of Ganirelix on day 10.
 Day 11 was the day I finally administered my “trigger” shots.
 My triggers included a combination of HCG (Pregnyl) and Lupron.
 The Lupron was given to decrease my chances of developing OHSS as well as improve egg quality.